by Liesha Petrovich

 If you’re an animal lover, consider becoming a pet sitter.
 Some operate large doggie daycares, while others specialize in-home care.
 It’s the perfect job for anyone who would rather take a dog for a walk than sit through another boring meeting.

 Although many still consider the cannabis industry weird, unorthodox or even unethical, it’s actually becoming mainstream.
 And it’s also incredibly profitable as it’s projected to be worth $44 billion by 2020!

 I recently attended a cannabis industry convention and was amazed at how normal it was.
 I expected the attendees to be hippies and burnouts.
 Instead, they were grandmothers and professionals.
 The industry isn’t easy, as laws continue to change and evolve, but it’s certainly an interesting industry with lots of business opportunities.

 Many good cooks dream of opening a restaurant someday.
 Yet opening a restaurant is one of the riskiest and most expensive startups in the world.
 The overhead alone is staggering.
 However, starting a lunch truck business is much less expensive and it’s a growing industry.
 The mobile cuisine industry was worth about $850 million in 2015 and is expected to grow another $130 million by 2019!

-There are still local regulations, permits and inspections to deal with, but the possibilities are endless.
-BBQ, ethnic cuisine, cupcakes, waffles and fusion are just a few crazy lunch trucks themes.
+There are still local regulations, permits, and inspections to deal with, but the possibilities are endless.
+BBQ, ethnic cuisine, cupcakes, waffles, and fusion are just a few crazy lunch truck themes.
 It’s not easy, but why not try this first if you’re dream is to own your own restaurant?